 Used vehicles, Shipley explained, is a good metric for measuring the spending habits of middle and low-income consumers, given its relative affordability compared to prices of new vehicles.

-“if they’re comfortable (financially) they’ll buy, if they’re not they won’t buy it,” he said.
+“If they’re comfortable (financially) they’ll buy, if they’re not they won’t buy it,” he said.

 Upswings in Oil and Airfare Prices